 Double knitting is a wonderful technique for double fabric.
 What’s that, you ask?
 Rest assured, you’ll find out soon enough!

-In this article, I’ll teach you how to knit up this unique method of knitting!
+In this article, I teach you how to knit this unique knitting method.

 Table Of Contents